 I enjoy teaching a variety of classes.
-At the undergraduate level, my teaching repertoire includes: Introduction to Philosophy; Honors Introduction to Philosophy; Honors Humanities Seminar I, from the Greeks to the Renaissance; Honors Humanities Seminar II, from the Renaissance to the Present; Texts and Ideas 'What is a good human life?'; A Brief History of Space, Time, and Motion; History of Modern Philosophy; Existentialism and Phenomenology; Aesthetics and the Philosophy of Art; Kant, Critique of Pure Reason; Rationalism (Descartes, Malebranche, Spinoza, Leibniz); Animal Ethics.
-At the graduate level, I have offered the following seminars: History of the Philosophy of Science; Kant’s Philosophy of the Supersensible; Kant’s Early Critics; Kant and the Exact Sciences; Locke and Leibniz; Schopenhauer, The World as Will and Representation; Kant’s Critique of Judgment; Leibniz's Metaphysics; History of Ethics: Compassion; Nietzsche (directed study); Wittgenstein and Idealism (directed study).
+At the undergraduate level, my teaching repertoire includes: Introduction to Philosophy; Honors Introduction to Philosophy; Honors Humanities Seminar I, from the Greeks to the Renaissance; Honors Humanities Seminar II, from the Renaissance to the Present; Texts and Ideas 'What is a good human life?'; A Brief History of Space, Time, and Motion; History of Modern Philosophy; Existentialism and Phenomenology; Aesthetics and the Philosophy of Art; Kant, Critique of Pure Reason; Rationalism (Descartes, Malebranche, Spinoza, Leibniz); Animal Ethics; Great Works in Philosophy.
+At the graduate level, I have offered the following seminars: History of the Philosophy of Science; Kant’s Philosophy of the Supersensible; Kant’s Early Critics; Kant and the Exact Sciences; Locke and Leibniz; Schopenhauer, The World as Will and Representation; Kant’s Critique of Judgment; Leibniz's Metaphysics; History of Ethics: Compassion; Kant on Erkenntnis; Nietzsche (directed study); Wittgenstein and Idealism (directed study).

 How to write a philosophy essay